OpenResearchInstitute/dialogus/README.md

 the fully frame-oriented flow we intend to use for communicating with the MSK modulator in a realistic manner.

+Up through `opulent_voice.c` we had everything one monolithic file.
+Now we're in the process of splitting `dialogus.c` into modules contained in their own `.c` and `.h` files.

 ## Building the Application on Ubuntu (cross-platform)

 This worked for me on a fresh Ubuntu 24.10 VM created by OrbStack.